 Support for adults who are d/Deaf or deafblind at home

-We help you to learn the skills you need to be able to do things for yourself and find activities to support your health and wellbeing.
-This may also include visiting you at home to try a range of equipment to support your hearing loss.
+We help you learn the skills you need to be able to do things for yourself.
+As well as finding activities to help your health and wellbeing.
+For example visiting you at home to try out equipment for your hearing loss.

 - getting benefit and debt advice